Enqurance/2023_Pair/lib/docs/primer.md

      // before the destructor).
   }

-  // Class members declared here can be used by all tests in the test suite
+  // Class members declared here can be used by all test in the test suite
   // for Foo.
 };